jeffreylanters/unity-web-requests/README.md

 }.Send ();
 ```

-### Sending JSON data

 The body property holds any data you want to send as part of your HTTP (or API) request.
-Depending on the endpoint, this data may be sent as a JSON object or a query string.
-Some APIs allow both types, while some require just one or the other.
+Depending on the endpoint, this data may for example be sent as a JSON object, Multipart Form data or a query string.
+Some APIs allow multiple types, while some require just one or the other.
 API requests are sent with headers that include information about the request.

-When sending data with a Web Request, you will need to specify the Content-type, which tells the API if the data you sent is JSON or a query string.
+When sending data with a Web Request, you will need to specify the Content-type, which tells the API if the data you sent is of a specific type.
 This is another property you can pass into the options with your Web Request.

+### Sending JSON data

-To send data as a JSON object, use the built-in JsonUtility method to convert your data into a string.
-For your headers Content Type use ApplicationJson as the value.
+To send data as a JSON object, use Unity's built-in JsonUtility method to convert your data into a string.
+For your headers Content Type use ApplicationJson as the value to indicate your body contains JSON data.

 Have a look at the following code: